-As a city known for its culture, diversity and creativity, it’s no surprise that Berlin has such a thriving film culture.
-With its film makers and directors pushing the creative boundaries of film making, and unique pieces being made and shown in the city’s artistic neighbourhoods which are known for being hubs of counter culture, there’s so much for any film lover to discover in Berlin.
+As a city known for its culture, diversity, and creativity, it’s no surprise that Berlin has such a thriving film culture.
+With its filmmakers and directors pushing the creative boundaries of filmmaking, and unique pieces being made and shown in the city’s artistic neighborhoods which are known for being hubs of counter-culture, there’s so much for any film lover to discover in Berlin.
 The Berlin International Film Festival which this year reached its 68th year, may only take place one week a year, but the city is an exciting destination for any cinema fan all year round!
-So if you’re visiting Berlin and want to discover its ground breaking film culture for yourself, check out our guide to the best indie and arthouse cinemas where you can catch international and independent, local new releases in their original language.
+So if you’re visiting Berlin and want to discover its groundbreaking film culture for yourself, check out our guide to the best indie and art-house cinemas where you can catch international and independent, local new releases in their original language.

 For anyone interested in film culture outside of the big blockbusters, Berlin is a great place to be.
 And even in a country which loves its voice dubbing, Berlin is thankfully a city of international films screenings in their original language and indie cinemas who screen their films without dubbing.
 To make sure you’re not caught out though, always look out for OMU or OV (meaning either original language with subtitles, or just original language) next to the listings, otherwise you may find yourself sitting though a German version of a non-German film!